Chart Color Schemes

 Infrastructure

-Samford Valley has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Samford Valley has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally

-AreaSearch has identified a total of 18 projects that could impact the area, with key ones including Ferny Grove Central - Mixed Use Development, Ferny Grove Station Car Park Upgrade, Ferny Hills Precinct Planning Project, and Ferny Grove to Samford Road Cycleway (Stage 2).
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 18 projects likely affecting the region.
+Notable initiatives include Ferny Grove Central - Mixed Use Development, Ferny Hills Precinct Planning Project, Ferny Grove Station Car Park Upgrade, and Ferny Grove to Samford Road Cycleway (Stage 2).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.